Relive the past, make a memoryat The Richard & Jane Manoogian Mackinac Art Museum

 Original photographs from the mid-19th to the mid-20th century present the beauty of Mackinac as captured by the camera’s eye.
 Featured are the works of William H. Gardiner, including dozens of his famed early-twentieth century hand-tinted views.

 Located on the island.
-Open for the 2013 Season.
+Closed for the season.
+Will reopen May 5, 2014.

 Phone: (906) 847-3328

 Information about buying tickets, hours, directions, maps, and more.Start your adventure